RahilPatel04/MartialArts_VR_Project1/README.md

 ![Lights and Door Gif](https://media.giphy.com/media/Xxizchdx3kLfF0IeqM/giphy.gif)

 ## Navigating the Room
-To help the User navigate the room, I incorporated teleportion, for VR use without keyboard, and the WASD keys.
+To help the User navigate the room, I incorporated teleportation, for VR use without keyboard, and the WASD keys.
 To use teleportation, the user has to click on the purple spheres presented across the room.
 The position of the camera changes to the sphere upon clicking.
 * There are total three purple spheres, presented in the gif, in the VR environment to help the user navigate.
-I choose to implement these spheres to help out the mobile users and also to limit lag, caused by the user moving with WASD keys.
+I choose to implement these spheres to help the mobile users and to limit lag, caused by the user moving with WASD keys.

 ![Teleporting Spheres Gif](https://media.giphy.com/media/Dw9CWzdzYlUowPE7Mj/giphy.gif)

 ## Texts to Help Understand the VR Environment
-In order for users to get the full immersive experience from my VR environment, I have incorporated texts to display the functionalities.
+For users to get the full immersive experience from my VR environment, I have incorporated texts to display the functionalities.
 These texts are display everywhere where the user can interact with the environment.
 * One important function that I wanted to add was that the text should always be facing the User.
-I acccomplished this by adding the Aframe-look-at-billboard-component registry which added to my script.
+I accomplished this by adding the Aframe-look-at-billboard-component registry which added to my script.
 Then I used the look-at="" tag on my text object and pointed that to my camera object: look-at="#camera".
 ```html
 <script src="https://rawgit.com/blairmacintyre/aframe-look-at-billboard-component/master/dist/aframe-look-at-billboard-component.min.js"></script>